Home Theatre Projector Buyer Guide

 You do not always need to spend a huge amount on a projector alone to build an impressive home theatre.
 Technology continues to improve, and features that were once found only in very expensive models often become more accessible over time.

-For many customers, it makes more sense to choose a well-balanced projector and allocate more of the budget towards other parts of the setup, such as a better projector screen, surround sound system, seating, lighting control, or room treatment.
+For many customers, it makes more sense to choose a well-balanced projector and allocate more of the budget towards other parts of the setup, such as a better projector screen, surround sound system.
 A great home theatre experience comes from how everything works together, not just from the projector itself.

 6. The Experience Matters